Team-MaiTai-JS-DOM/scratch-like-app/README.md

 ### Easy-programming

 **Project description:**
-Simple application for programming small animations with givven picture and some commands.
+Simple application for programming small animations with given picture and some commands.

 #### Links: